ElvenTools/elven-tools-website/src/docs/cli-introduction.md

 ### All Commands

 - `elven-tools derive-pem` - derives the PEM file from seed phrase (keywords)
-- `elven-tools deploy nft-minter` - deploys the smart contract (by default from the main branch using the devnet, can be configured)
+- `elven-tools deploy nft-minter` - deploys the smart contract (by default from the defined tag branch using the devnet, can be configured)
 - `elven-tools nft-minter issue-collection-token` [only owner] - issue main collection handle, it costs 0.05 EGLD, and it is a must in the Elrond chain.
 All NFTs will be under this collection.
 The cost here is a one-time payment for the whole collection.
 - `elven-tools nft-minter set-roles` [only owner] - for now, the command sets the critical role for the collection handle.
 It is a 'create nft' role.
 - `elven-tools nft-minter start-minting` [only owner] - by default, after deploying the smart contract, the minting is disabled.
 You would need to start it